-Resolution 70/1.
+&lt;sup>10 Resolution 70/1.

-- 10. Encourages countries to take advantage of capacity-building mechanisms and opportunities from the entire United Nations system in this regard; - 11.
-Urges a continued focus on maximizing development gains from e-commerce, through initiatives such as eTrade for All, launched by the United Nations Conference on Trade and Development, which provides a new approach to trade development through electronic exchanges by allowing developing countries to more easily navigate the supply of technical assistance for building capacity in e-commerce readiness and by enabling donors to have a clear picture of the programmes that they could fund; - 12.
-Recognizes in this regard that the United Nations Conference on Trade and Development has initiated and implemented rapid e-trade readiness assessments of the least developed countries in cooperation with other donors and organizations in order to raise awareness of the opportunities and challenges related to leveraging e-commerce in the least developed countries; - 13.
-Welcomes the holding of the second meeting of the Working Group on Measuring E-commerce and the Digital Economy, 11 on 3 and 4 May 2021, and the publication by the United Nations Conference on Trade and Development of the new Manual for the Production of Statistics on the Digital Economy; - 14.
-Looks forward to the holding of E-commerce Week, from 25 to 29 April 2022, in Geneva; - 15.
-Welcomes the work of the Information for All Programme of the United Nations Educational, Scientific and Cultural Organization, which aims to assist Member States in formulating policies to bridge digital divides and ensure equitable knowledge societies, and also welcomes the holding of Global Media and Information Literacy Week from 24 to 31 October 2020; - 16.
-Recognizes that, despite recent progress and significant gains, there is still uneven growth in access to and the use of information and communications technologies, and expresses concern over the substantial continued digital and broadband divides between and within developed and developing countries, including the fact that while 87 per cent of people use the Internet in developed economies, only 44 per cent of the population of developing economies is online, and that the cost of access is higher in developing countries in relation to average household income, resulting in a lack of affordable access to information and communications technologies; - 17.
-Also recognizes the importance of broadband access to all developing countries, and calls upon all stakeholders, including the international community, to support further actions, including investment, to improve broadband access and connectivity in these countries; - 18.
-Further recognizes the importance of broadband connectivity to users in rural and remote areas, and in this regard notes that small and non-profit community operators, as appropriate and among others, can provide these services through, inter alia, appropriate regulatory measures that allow them to gain access to basic infrastructure: - 19.
-Encourages research and development, and the development of viable strategies that could result in further competitiveness, investment and rapid reductions in the cost of information and communications technologies, and urges all relevant stakeholders to address the growing digital divides between and within countries through, inter alia, strengthened enabling policy environments at all levels, legal and regulatory frameworks conducive to increased investment and innovation, public-private partnerships, universal access strategies and international cooperation to improve affordability, education, capacity-building, multilingualism, cultural preservation, investment and technology transfer on mutually agreed terms;
+Summit on the Information Society, and encourages the use of those action lines for the implementation of the 2030 Agenda;

+9. Also notes that the digital economy is an important and growing part of the global economy and that connectivity is correlated with increases in gross domestic product, and recognizes the critical importance of expanding the participation of all countries, in particular developing countries, in the digital economy;

+10. Encourages countries to take advantage of capacity-building mechanisms and opportunities from the entire United Nations system in this regard;

+11. Urges a continued focus on maximizing development gains from e-commerce, through initiatives such as eTrade for All, launched by the United Nations Conference on Trade and Development, which provides a new approach to trade development through electronic exchanges by allowing developing countries to more easily navigate the supply of technical assistance for building capacity in e-commerce readiness and by enabling donors to have a clear picture of the programmes that they could fund;

+12. Recognizes in this regard that the United Nations Conference on Trade and Development has initiated and implemented rapid e-trade readiness assessments of the least developed countries in cooperation with other donors and organizations in order to raise awareness of the opportunities and challenges related to leveraging e-commerce in the least developed countries;

+13. Welcomes the holding of the fifth session of the Intergovernmental Group of Experts on E-commerce and the Digital Economy, from 27 to 29 April 2022, and the second meeting of the Working Group on Measuring E-commerce and the Digital Economy, in May 2021, and takes note of the publication by the United Nations Conference on Trade and Development of the new Manual for the Production of Statistics on the Digital Economy;

+14. Looks forward to the holding of E-commerce Week, from 25 to 29 April 2022, in Geneva, under the theme "Data and digitalization for development",

+15. Welcomes the work of the Information for All Programme of the United Nations Educational, Scientific and Cultural Organization, which aims to assist Member States in formulating policies to bridge digital divides and ensure equitable knowledge societies, and also welcomes the holding of Global Media and Information Literacy Week from 24 to 31 October 2021;

+16. Recognizes that, despite recent progress and significant gains, there is still uneven growth in access to and the use of information and communications technologies, and expresses concern over the substantial continued digital and broadband divides between and within developed and developing countries, including the fact that while 87 per cent of people use the Internet in developed countries, only 44 per cent of the population of developing countries is online, and that the cost of access is higher in developing countries in relation to average household income, resulting in a lack of affordable access to information and communications technologies;

+17. Also recognizes the importance of broadband access to all developing countries, and calls upon all stakeholders, including the international community, to support further actions, including investment, to improve broadband access and connectivity in these countries;

-See TD/B/EDE/4/3.
+&lt;sup>11 See TD/B/EDE/4/3.